boostkpi/docs.github.io/docs/api/index.md

       percentageChange: "-33.333%",
       contributionChange: "5%",
       contributionToOverallChange: "10%",
+      // The dimension values for this row
+      names: [
-      names: [ // The dimension values for this row "foo", // Dimension values match in order with the dimensions "(ALL)", // "ALL" represents that the summary rolled up the row along this dimension "(ALL)-" // "(ALL)-" represents all of the values not present in any other row, e.g., it might represent the rollup of a long tail of dimension values
+        "foo", // Dimension values match in order with the dimensions "(ALL)", // "ALL" represents that the summary rolled up the row along this dimension "(ALL)-" // "(ALL)-" represents all of the values not present in any other row,
-      ],
+                  // e.g., it might represent the rollup of a long tail of dimension values ],
-      otherDimensionValues: [ // The dimension values for any "(ALL)-" entries in the row, may be blank or incomplete for dimensions with high numbers of values
+      // The dimension values for any "(ALL)-" entries in the row, may be
+      // blank or incomplete for dimensions with high numbers of values
+      otherDimensionValues: [
         "bar",
         "baz"
       ],
-      cost: 1000 // An estimate of the importance of the change in a row, higher is more important },
+      // An estimate of the importance of the change in a row, higher is more important
+      cost: 1000
+    },
     ...
   ],